emm32449/MCTS-in-Python/README.md

 # MCTS-in-Python

 MCTS-in-Python is a repository that contains simple games with a complex training process.
-It’s kind of an experiment in, “What can we make with free compute these days?”
+It’s a machine learning enthusiast experiment in, “What can we make with free compute these days?”
 ### Single Threaded:
 ~1000 epochs/45m for the AddingGame w/50 simulations per self-play.
 ### Parallel Sims w/6 Threads: ?